discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - As soon as someone catches an orb, use <Skill id="5531"/> and <Skill name="Barrage"/>.
 Cast <Skill name="sicem"/> while channeling <Skill name="Barrage"/>.
 - Use <Skill name="onewolfpack"/> (make sure to finish <Skill name="Barrage"/> cast, because if you cancel it even by a little, it does no damage!), then swap to axes and use <Skill name="wintersbite"/>, start walking behind the boss, cast <Skill name="pathofscars"/> while walking and <Skill name="Whirlingdefense"/>.
 - Finish <Skill name="Whirlingdefense"/> cast, then <Skill name="Worldlyimpact"/>, start following the boss to avoid getting knocked down by an orb, <Skill name="frenziedattack"/> and <Skill name="	rapidfire"/> as she jumps to the side.
-- If she reaches the corner, dodge or use <Effect name="Hypernovalaunch"/> to avoid the slam wave and auto-attack until she phases.
+- If she reaches the corner, dodge or use <SpecialActionKey name="hypernovalaunch"/> to avoid the slam wave and auto-attack until she phases.

 **Add CC Phase**